aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-spec.md

 You may define one or more worker node groups.

 ### workerNodeGroupConfigurations.count
 Number of worker nodes.
-Optional if autoscalingConfiguration is used, in which case count will default to `autoscalingConfiguration.minCount`.
+Optional if the [cluster autoscaler curated package]({{< relref "../../packages/cluster-autoscaler/addclauto" >}}) is installed and autoscalingConfiguration is used, in which case count will default to `autoscalingConfiguration.minCount`.

 Refers to [troubleshooting machine health check remediation not allowed]({{< relref "../../troubleshooting/troubleshooting/#machine-health-check-shows-remediation-is-not-allowed" >}}) and choose a sufficient number to allow machine health check remediation.

 ### workerNodeGroupConfigurations.machineGroupRef (required)
 Refers to the Kubernetes object with vsphere specific configuration for your nodes.
-See `VSphereMachineConfig Fields` below.
+See [VSphereMachineConfig Fields](#vspheremachineconfig-fields) below.

 ### workerNodeGroupConfigurations.name (required)
 Name of the worker node group (default: md-0)